Hiya, folks, I'm Rush Lindbaugh, the big voice on the right.

 It's called flood insurance.

-And for some reason the government cannot mandate that.
+And for some reason, the government cannot mandate that.

 So people can continue to live and farm and recreate.

-Even after the flood, we'll come and bail them out.
+And even after the flood, we'll come and bail them out.

-You know if we got a national flood insurance, why not mandate it?
+But if we got a national flood insurance, why not mandate it?

 You know, I kind of like the thinking here.